-Study Period Exclusion criteria: Individuals who receive at least one dose of Pfizer-BioNTech COVID-19 vaccine in addition to a COVID-19 vaccine from a manufacturer other than Pfizer-BioNTech will be identified and reported, but they will be excluded from further analysis.
-The study will be conducted for a period of 30 months, starting on December 11, 2020 onward, with data collection concluding on June 10, 2023.
-Exposure Administration of Pfizer-BioNTech COVID-19 vaccine post-EUA approval will be identified based on records of the following: • Current Procedural Terminology (CPT) code 91300 (Severe acute respiratory syndrome coronavirus 2 (SARS-CoV-2) (coronavirus disease [COVID-19]) vaccine, mRNALNP, spike protein, preservative free, 30 mcg/0.3mL dosage, diluent reconstituted, for intramuscular use) and associated vaccine administration HCPCS codes corresponding to the first dose: 0001A (ADM SARS-CoV-2 30 mcg/0.3mL 1st), and the second dose: 0002A (ADM SARS-CoV-2 30 mcg/0.3mL 2nd); OR • 10 and 11-digit National Drug Codes (NDCs) 59267-1000-1 (corresponds to first dose), 59267-1000-01 (corresponds to second dose); OR • Immunization records that contain data on vaccine code descriptor, vaccine manufacturer (i.e., Pfizer), lot number, injection site, and date(s) of immunization; Administration of the seasonal influenza vaccine during 2014/2015 through 2018/2019 flu seasons will be identified based on records of the following: • CPT codes • 90654 (Influenza virus vaccine, trivalent (IIV3), split virus, preservative-free, for intradermal use); OR • 90658 (Influenza virus vaccine, trivalent (IIV3), split virus, preservative free, 0.5 mL dosage, for intramuscular use); OR • 10 and 11-digit NDCs; OR • 10 and 11-digit NDCs; OR Safety Events of Interest Safety events of interest for active surveillance were identified based on the Priority List of Adverse Events of Special Interest from the Brighton Collaboration's Safety Platform for Emergency vACcines (SPEAC) Project, the FDA and the Centers for Disease Control and Prevention's (CDC) Advisory Committee on Immunization Practices (ACIP) enhanced safety monitoring recommendations.
+Primary 1 Primary 2 Secondary Objective At least 1 year of enrollment in and no disenrollment from VHA benefits (i.e., the baseline period) prior to Property of the COMPRESS of the period of Study Davied Pfizer-BioNTech COVID-19 or seasonal influenza vaccination date.
+Exclusion criteria: Individuals who receive at least one dose of Pfizer-BioNTech COVID-19 vaccine in addition to a COVID-19 vaccine from a manufacturer other than Pfizer-BioNTech will be identified and summarized, but they will be excluded from further analysis.
+Study Period The study will be conducted for a period of 30 months, starting on December 11, 2020 onward, with data collection concluding on June 10, 2023.
+Exposure Administration of Pfizer-BioNTech COVID-19 vaccine post-EUA approval will be identified based on records of the following (see Appendix Table 3 for additional details): • Current Procedural Terminology (CPT) and associated vaccine administration HCPCS codes; OR • 10 and 11-digit National Drug Codes (NDCs); OR • Immunization records that contain data on vaccine code descriptor, vaccine manufacturer (i.e., Pfizer), lot number, injection site, and date(s) of immunization; Administration of the seasonal influenza vaccine during 2014/2015 through 2018/2019 flu seasons will be identified based on records of the following (see Appendix Table 3 for additional details): • CPT codes and associated vaccine administration HCPCS codes; OR • 10 and 11-digit NDCs; OR • Immunization records that contain data on vaccine code descriptor, vaccine manufacturer, lot number, injection site, and date(s) of immunization.
+Safety Events of Interest Safety events of interest for active surveillance were identified based on the Priority List of Adverse Events of Spec Interest from the Brighton Collaboration's Safety Platform for Emergency vACcines (SPEAC) Project, the FDA and the Centers for Disease Control and Prevention's (CDC) Advisory Committee on Immunization Practices (ACIP) enhanced safety monitoring recommendations.
 The list of safety events may be revised over the course of the study, and if unanticipated potential safety events of interest are identified during the course of surveillance, they will be added to the list and included in the analyses.
-The risk and control intervals for each safety event of interest are based on biological plausibility and precedents in the literature.
-Outpatient (including emergency department) and/or inpatient settings will be used to identify safety events of interest depending on the type of event.
-Safety events of interest can be assigned to 1) the risk interval following vaccination Pfizer-BioNTech COVID-19 vaccination, 2) the pre-vaccination self-control interval, 3) the post-vaccination self-control interval, or 4) risk interval for the active comparators of receiving seasonal influenza vaccine.
+The risk and control intervals for each safety event of interest are base on biological plausibility and precedents in the literature.
+Outpatient, emergency department, and/or inpatient setting will be used to identify safety events of interest depending on the type of event.
+Safety events of interest can be assigned to 1) the risk interval following vaccination Pfizer-BioNTech COVID-19 vaccination, 2) the post-vaccination self-control interval, or 3) risk interval for the active comparators of receiving seasonal influenza vaccine.
 Events outside the intervals will not be counted.
-Only the individual's first instance of a safety event of interest following a specified clean window (i.e., the occurrence-free baseline period used to define incident outcomes during which individuals enter the study cohort only if the safety event of interest did not occur during this period) will be included; this means that if a safety event is identified but diagnosis codes corresponding to the safety event are also observed during the clean window, it will not be counted.
-The duration of the pre-specified clean window will differ by type of safety event of interest in order to rule out pre-existing events.
+Only the individual's first instance of a safety event of interest following a specified clean window (i.e., the occurrence-free baseline period used to define incident outcomes during which individuals enter the study cohort only if the safety event of interest did not occur during this period) will be included.
+Ccines (SPEAC) Project, the FDA and on Immunization Practices (ACIP) erevised over the course of the study, course of surveillance, they will be each safety event of interest are based by department, and/or inpatient settings.
+Safety events of interest can be 0-19 vaccination, 2) the post-vaccination seasonal influenza vaccine.
+Events a safety event of interest following a encident outcomes during which